-Local, Non- Traditional Category MTW Activity/Number Planned Number of Unit Months Occupied/Leased Planned Number of Households to be Served Tenant-Based N/A 0 0 Property-Based Shared Housing/MTW 2020-2 150 25 Homeownership N/A 0 0
+Local, Non- Traditional Category MTW Activity/Number Planned Number of Unit Months Occupied/Leased Planned Number of Households to be Served Tenant-Based N/A 0 0 Property-Based Shared Housing/MTW 2020-2 456 38 Homeownership N/A 0 0

-Planned number of units and unit months are preliminary estimates for MTW Activity 2020-2, and assumes 25 units will be leased for six months..
+^{}Planned number of units and unit months are preliminary estimates for MTW Activity 2020-2 and assumes 38 units will be leased for the year.

 Although not required by HUD, PHA has included Table 7B, which identifies non-MTW households served through Special Purpose Voucher programs.
 PHA will apply MTW policies to Special Purpose vouchers including Mainstream vouchers unless inconsistent with Appropriations Act requirements or the requirements of the applicable NOFA.
 If a conflict occurs, the Appropriations Act and/or this funding notice govern.
-PHA may also submit a request to the Office of Public Housing and Voucher Programs to operate HUD-VASH Vouchers in accordance with MTW administrative flexibilities.

-Table 7B: Planned Number of Non-MTW Households Served in FY 2021 ii.
+Table 7B: Planned Number of Non-MTW Households Served in FY 2022 ii.
 Discussion of Issues and Possible Solutions Related to Leasing

 Non-MTW Program to be Served Through: Planned Number of Unit Months Occupied/Leased Planned Number of Households to be Served

-Mainstream 2,628 219
+Mainstream 4,140 345

+FUP 900 75

-VASH 9,144 762
+VASH 9,444 787

-VASH Project Based 408 34
+VASH Project Based 168 14

 Moderate Rehab 2,436 203

 SRO 3,552 296

-Total Households Projected to be Served 18,168 1,514
+Total Households Projected to be Served 20,640 1,720